 Product knowledge is when sales reps have a complete understanding of the product they’re selling.
 Why is product knowledge necessary for salespeople?
 Sales reps should understand a product's features and benefits from the customer’s point of view, so they can have more engaging conversations that lead to sales.

-For example, if a rep is giving a product demo and the customer has a question about a certain functionality — if that rep wants to get anything out of that interaction, they need to be able to provide a quick but comprehensive response to whatever concern the prospect raises.
+Let's consider an example.
+Say a rep is giving a product demo and the customer has a question about a certain functionality — if that rep wants to get anything out of that interaction, they need to be able to provide a quick but comprehensive response to whatever concern the prospect raises.

 Sales reps should be skilled and trained on everything about a product, including:

 - Price/ROI: Sales reps need to know the cost of a product, plus the ROI a product can bring for its customers.
 For example, reps can use statistics like, “Our average premium account customer sees 100% ROI within the first six months of implementing our solution.”

 - Customizations: Sales reps should be trained on how a product can be customized for the customer’s situation.
 It’s important to know how a product fits in the customer’s world, no matter their circumstances.
 For instance, if you sell an email marketing automation tool, your reps should understand how it can work for enterprise customers, startups, and agencies.

 - How to use it: Sales reps should be armed with case studies and examples so they can show how a product works in action.
 If you sell workout equipment to gyms, your reps might give a list of gyms that use your equipment, while also sharing statistics on how your equipment has increased membership sales.

 - Tech-savvy tools/features: Sales reps should be able to answer basic technical questions about a product, like “Can I go in the backend and customize the code?” or “When would I need to use the source code?”